Neomoorea/obsidian-daynest/README.md

 Daynest adds Year, Month, Week, and Day calendar views to Obsidian.
-There's no database, no new file format, and no hidden metadata: every event and task it shows is read from — and written back to — plain Markdown bullets inside your existing Daily Notes.
+There's no database, no new file format, and no hidden metadata: every event and task it shows is read from and written back to plain Markdown inside your existing Daily Notes.
 Delete the plugin at any point and your notes stay exactly as readable as they always were.

 ## Screenshots